Death of Chow Tsz-lok

 In the early hours of 4 November 2019, Chow Tsz-lok, a 22-year-old student of the Hong Kong University of Science and Technology fell from the third floor inside a car park in Tseung Kwan O, Hong Kong, in the context of anti-government protests in the territory.
 Chow, who was clad in black clothing that had become an unofficial uniform for protesters, had been wandering alone inside the building in the moments preceding the fall.
 The car park was close to an area of confrontation between protesters and police.

 Chow sustained multiple injuries, including a severe brain injury as a result of his fall.
-He died due to a cardiac arrest, as does every single person who dies from any cause, because cardiac arrest is solely the definition of your heart stopping, four days later.
+He died due to a cardiac arrest four days later.
 The death stirred great emotions as many blamed the police and the government, while the police strenuously denied responsibility for his death.
 The government failed to conduct an independent investigation, and this triggered an escalation of violence of the ongoing protests.

 The Coroner's inquest found no evidence to suggest that Chow had taken part in the protest at the time.
 As the jury was unable to make a determination about the cause of death, the coroner pronounced an open verdict.

 Incident

 Continuing and accumulated grievances against police brutality since the start of the anti-ELAB protests led to doxing of police officers and calls for revenge.
 Private details of a police officer's wedding in Tseung Kwan O on 3 November 2019 were thus leaked, and calls were made to crash it.
 Around 16:00 on that day, the police dispersed protesters who were disrupting the wedding held at the Crowne Plaza Hotel.
 Riot police arrived near the hotel about two hours later.
 Then, around 00:20 on 4 November, around 100 protesters gathered at the junction of Tong Ming and Tong Chun streets, with some creating roadblocks.

-Early 4 November, a 22-year-old second-year computer science undergraduate student at the Hong Kong University of Science and Technology (HKUST), Chow Tsz-Lok, sustained severe head injuries due to a fall from the third to the second storey of the Sheung Tak car park in Tseung Kwan O, near an area of confrontation between protesters and police.
+Early on 4 November, a 22-year-old second-year computer science undergraduate student at the Hong Kong University of Science and Technology (HKUST), Chow Tsz-Lok, sustained severe head injuries due to a fall from the third to the second storey of the Sheung Tak car park in Tseung Kwan O, near an area of confrontation between protesters and police.
 According to his father, Chow, also known as Alex Chow, had left their flat at around 23:40 on 3 November 2019, wearing a black top, deep-grey shorts, black running shoes, a black cap, and a dark backpack.
 Chow did not disclose to his family where he was going.